Parametrically driven-dissipative three-level Dicke model: Three-level Dicke Model

 where $\omega$ is the photon frequency, $\omega_{nm}$ is the detuning between states $|m\rangle$ and $|n\rangle$, and $\lambda_{nm}$ is the light-matter interaction strength associated with the photon-mediated coupling between states $|n\rangle$ and $|m\rangle$.
 The bosonic operators $\hat{a}$ and $\hat{a}^\dagger$ annihilate and create a photon in the quantised light mode, respectively.
 There are three classes of pseudospin operators $\hat{J}^{12}_\mu$, $\hat{J}^{13}_\mu$, and $\hat{J}^{23}_\nu$ with $\mu \in \{z,\pm \}$ and $\nu \in \{\pm \}$, corresponding to the transitions $|1\rangle \leftrightarrow |2\rangle$, $|1\rangle \leftrightarrow |3\rangle$, and $|2\rangle \leftrightarrow |3\rangle$, respectively.
 These operators obey the commutation relation of the SU(3) algebra (see Appendix \ref{ap:algebra}).
 The $x$- and $y$-components of the pseudospins are defined as $\hat{J}^{\mathrm{\ell}}_x = (\hat{J}^{\mathrm{\ell}}_+ + \hat{J}^{\mathrm{\ell}}_- )/2$ and $\hat{J}^{\mathrm{\ell}}_y = (\hat{J}^{\mathrm{\ell}}_+ - \hat{J}^{\mathrm{\ell}}_- )/2i$, respectively with $\ell \in \{12,13,23 \}$.

 Note that, in principle, there is a light-matter coupling term proportional to $\hat{J}^{\mathrm{23}}_x$ in Eq.~\eqref{eq:ham} \cite{Sung1979}.
-However, this term is neglected here since we are only interested in the case when $\omega_{12} \approx \omega_{13}$, which then leads to a negligibly small $\lambda_{23}$ for an atom-cavity system.
+However, this term is neglected here since we are only interested in the case when $\omega_{12} \approx \omega_{13}$.
+This leads to a negligibly small $\lambda_{23}$ {since the light-matter coupling strength is proportional to the energy difference between the relevant states \cite{sakurai_napolitano_2017,Baksic2013}}.
 Moreover, we could also use the Gell-Mann matrices as the representation of the SU(3) group in our system.
 To retain a form of the Hamiltonian reminiscent of the standard two-level Dicke model, which is often written using a representation of the SU(2) group, we instead use the pseudospin operators as described above.
 Nevertheless, the Gell-Mann matrices can be obtained from appropriate superpositions of the pseudospin operators (see Appendix \ref{ap:algebra}).

 The Hamiltonian in Eq.~\eqref{eq:ham} is, superficially, similar to the two-component Dicke model \cite{Landini2018,Chiacchio2019,Buca2019,Dogra2019} (see also Appendix \ref{ap:2comp} for a brief discussion).
 However, we emphasise that unlike in the two-component Dicke model, which describes two types of two-level systems coupled through the light field, the pseudospin operators introduced in Eq.~\eqref{eq:ham} obey the SU(3) algebra resulting from the use of three-level systems.
-This fundamentally changes the dynamics of the system since new terms corresponding to additional spin operators are now present in the equations of motion.
+This fundamentally changes the dynamics of the {parametrically driven} system {out of equilibrium} since new terms corresponding to additional spin operators are now present in the equations of motion.